flolu/obsidian-scroll-speed/README.md

 **Scroll Speed**
 Change the mouse scroll sensitivity to your likings.
 1 is super slow and 10 is very fast.

-**Scroll Smoothness**
-Configure how smooth the mouse scroll animation should be.
-1 is no transition at all and 10 is butter smooth.

 # Installation

 1. Go to latest [releases](https://github.com/flolu/obsidian-scroll-speed/releases/latest)